chauff/cse1500-web-transcripts/Assignment-2.md

 ### 3.2) Your first routes

-In the next step, let's make our two html files available with modern web tech, i.e. routes:
+In the next step, let's make our two HTML files available with modern web tech, i.e. routes:

 URLs ending in  `*.html` are considered old-fashioned, modern web frameworks avoid this and use *routes* instead.
 Add a route (i.e. `app.get("/",...)`) so that `splash.html` is served for the URL `http://localhost:3000/`.
 You can make use of `res.sendFile("splash.html", {root: "./public"});`.
 A click on the `Play` button (or your equivalent) in the splash screen will return the `game.html` content.
 If you are using the HTML `<button>` element here, you can simply enclose it in an HTML `<form>` with an appropriate `action` attribute.
 Together with the `app.use(express.static(__dirname + "/public"));` line in your server, this is sufficient to serve your HTML and client-side JavaScript.